The story of the Raphael Cartoons

 Discover the story of these monumental works on paper – their commission, production and incredible survival

 The Raphael Cartoons are a set of seven full-scale designs for tapestry painted by Raphael (1483 – 1520), and are considered one of the greatest treasures of the Renaissance.
 They were commissioned in 1515 by Pope Leo X for the Vatican’s Sistine Chapel and depict the lives of the apostles Saint Peter and Saint Paul.
-The Cartoons have been on loan to the V&A from Her Majesty The Queen since 1865.
+The Cartoons have been on loan to the V&A from His Majesty The King since 1865.